PrefectHQ/prefect-aws/docs/ecs_guide.md

     - For the `PREFECT_API_KEY`, individuals on the organization tier can create a [service account](https://docs.prefect.io/latest/cloud/users/service-accounts/) for the worker.
 If on a personal tier, you can pass a user’s API key.

     - Replace both instances of `<ecs-task-role-arn>` with the ARN of the IAM role you created in Step 2.
+You can grab this by running:
+    ```aws iam get-role --role-name taskExecutionRole --query 'Role.[RoleName, Arn]' --output text```

     - Notice that the CPU and Memory allocations are relatively small.
 The worker's main responsibility is to submit work through API calls to AWS, _not_ to execute your Prefect flow code.